-From another perspective, these types of benchmarking (internal, competitive and functional) can be crossed with other characteristics, determining the strategic type, when analyzing organizational objectives, goals and vision; or the operational type, if the research focuses on more specific and operative tasks (Marchitto, 2001; INSS, 2003).
+From another perspective, these types of benchmarking (internal, competitive and functional) can be crossed with other characteristics, determining the strategic organizational tvpe. when analyzing objectives, goals and vision; or the operational type, if the research focuses on more specific and operative tasks (Marchitto, 2001; INSS, 2003).

-Complementarily, Marchitto (2002) proposes a classification especially adapted for the public administration and is based mainly on
+Complementarily, Marchitto (2002) proposes a classification especially adapted for the public administration and is based mainly on the differentiation of processes: operational, management and strategic.3